 The logic for rules processing is the following:

-- When a device joins a group, all previously defined device-level rules will be removed.
-The device will adopt the rules defined at the group level (block rules can still be created at the device level from alarms).
+- All previously defined device-level rules will be removed when a device joins a group.
+The device will adopt the rules defined at the group level (block rules can still be created at the device level from alarms and network flows).

 - A device or device group will inherit the Network and Global rules if there is no conflict.